-Curried Pumpkin Soup & Stuffing Balls is a fun appetizer for entertaining.
-It’s a delicious starter or side dish for dinner parties, and a welcome addition to a soup bar.
-The taste and presentation are so festive served in mini cups.
-Add these to the menu all season long!
+Curried Pumpkin Soup & Stuffing Balls is a fun appetizer for a party at home.
+It’s a delicious starter or side dish for fall dinner parties, and a welcome addition to a soup bar.
+Serve them in demitasse cups to make them soup shots and add them to the menu all season long!

 Being a fan of international spices I was excited to add curry to this soup recipe.
-It helps produce a pumpkin soup that’s full of flavor and a spicy kick.
+It helps produce a pumpkin soup that’s got lots of flavor and a spicy kick.

 This curried soup recipe lends itself well to making soup shooters garnished with fried sage leaves and roasted pumpkin seeds.